Wednesday, September 18, 2013

 Monika: Are you involved in political activities or lobbying campaigns?
 Do you believe that transgender women can have a significant impact in the political sphere?

-Lisa: I am not active in any political parties.
-But I am a member of RFSL - the major Swedish LGBT organization.
-I participate in different campaigns and I am as active as I can, I also did start my own company to promote knowledge about LGBT issues.
-We can absolutely make a difference, as long as we are active and continue to be seen we can make a big difference.
+Lisa: Lisa: I am not active in any political party, but I am a member of RFSL, Sweden’s major LGBT organization.
+I participate in various campaigns and stay as engaged as possible.
+I also started my own company to promote awareness of LGBT issues.
+Transgender people can absolutely make a difference, by staying active, visible, and involved, we can drive meaningful change.

 Monika: The transgender cause often aligns with the broader LGBT community.
 As the last letter in that abbreviation, do you think the transgender community is able to effectively advocate for its own issues within the larger LGBT movement?